 The Customer shall ensure that Construction work is carried out with due regard for the health, safety and welfare of anyone who may be affected by the works in compliance with all relevant Regulations.
 This will include, as appropriate, workers, contractors, 3rd parties and members of the Public, and in compliance with statutory requirements.

-See OFS-GEN-12- Review & Oversight Procedure for detail on site audits or inspections that may be carried out by EirGrid Representatives or their agents.
+See OFS-GEN-12- Review & Oversight Procedure for detail on site audits or inspections that may be carried out by EirGrid and/or their representatives.